rockstor/rockstor-doc/share_snap_ops.rst

 visible to remote clients as a read-only directory inside the share.
 This is useful for users to fetch or refer to older files.

-Using Rockstors :ref:`task` system it is also possible to schedule automated snapshots; see :ref:`snapshottask` or setup a series of tasks to implement :ref:`mpsnapshots`.
+Using Rockstors :ref:`tasks` system it is also possible to schedule automated snapshots; see :ref:`snapshottask` or setup a series of tasks to implement :ref:`mpsnapshots`.